 Land Status Maps: These maps outline who controls a particular piece of land, whether it's the State of New Mexico, the Bureau of Land Management (BLM), the Military, a Native American tribe, or a private land owner.
 Paleontologists must have a permit or permission from the land owner in order to collect fossils.

 Geologic Maps: These maps show paleontologists where rocks of certain ages are exposed; this helps them decide where they go to look for fossils of a certain age.

-Once research has been completed and the paleontologist knows where they want to go then field work begins.
+Once research has been completed, and the paleontologist knows where they want to go, field work begins.
+There are some paleontologists that specialize in field work, but most of the time, field crews are made up of researchers and their students, preparators, and volunteers.
 Field work is divided into two parts: Prospecting and Quarrying.

-Single excavation sites are just what they sound like, a single excavation with a limited amount of bone, usually a single bone or a single group of associated fossils.
-Most techniques used for quarrying are used for a single excavation, just on a smaller scale.
+Single excavation sites: are one time excavations with a limited amount of bone, usually a single bone or a single group of associated fossils.
+Most techniques used for quarrying are for single excavations.

-Quarrying is a type of excavation where the amount of bones at a site is extensive and requires multiple plaster jackets in order to remove.
-Usually quarries can be worked for many years or even decades before they stop producing fossils.
+Quarrying: a type of excavation where the amount of bones at a site is extensive and requires multiple plaster jackets in order to remove.
+Quarries can be worked for many years or even decades before they stop producing fossils.

 When a fossil is found, a trench is dug around it, marking its presumed edges.
 Plaster soaked bandages are draped over the specimen, surrounding material and all, for transport to a lab where work to preserve the fossil can be done in a controlled environment.
 We call these plaster coverings jackets.
 The fossil is then lugged back any way it can be.
 Sometimes, these jackets are so heavy, they need to be extracted from their location by helicopter!